 Despite the use of these tools, remember that the human contact always makes the difference: constructive exchanges, clear and responsive answers to questions, …

-Onboarding, a step not to be neglected
+Onboarding, a step not to be skipped

 Onboarding is the step of integrating a new candidate into a new company, team and position.
-This step is important for a collaborator, but also for his managers, colleagues and HR.
+This step is important for a new joiner, but also for his managers, colleagues and HR.
 It’s the first step of the integration and involvement of a new employee, the formalization with internal processes, the meeting of other employees and the discovery of the corporate culture.

 The Onboarding phase can take several forms: